-We’re supporting filmmakers from all over Azerbaijan committed to their documentary projects with social-driven topics.
+We’re supporting filmmakers from all over Azerbaijan committed to their non-fiction projects with social-driven topics.
 KinoLab supports filmmakers to develop their projects from the early stage.
 Our workshop accompanies you through the first steps of the project - the subject, narrative, and visual language development, necessary in order to develop your story and push your project further.

 In three short residential sessions and online consultations, you will work on your film with international tutors, experienced directors, and fellow participants.